uasal/uasal_development_guide/source/git/git-flow-guide.rst

 **Branch Settings**

-*Verify branch rulesets line-up accordingly to the following in the 'Branches' settings category.*

 - Verify a ruleset is applied to ``main`` branch

   - Generally want to have ``main`` setup so a PR is *required* to push